Client Resource

 The Client resource defines the attributes of the Clients that are served by this Director; that is the machines that are to be backed up.
 You will need one Client resource definition for each machine to be backed up.

-Client (or FileDaemon) Start of the Client directives.
+Client Start of the Client directives.

 Name